-Although you are always welcome to visit college campuses at your own expense, you are limited to only five official visits in which the college pays for part or all of your expenses (No earlier than August 1 prior to junior year at NCAA Division 1 schools, June 15 following the sophomore year for NCAA Division 2 schools and January 1 of the junior year for NCAA Division 3 schools).
+Although you are always welcome to visit college campuses at your own expense, you may participate in one official visit in which the college pays for part or all of your expenses at an unlimited numbers of schools (No earlier than August 1 prior to junior year at NCAA Division 1 schools, June 15 following the sophomore year for NCAA Division 2 schools and January 1 of the junior year for NCAA Division 3 schools).
 Registration with the NCAA Eligibility Center, completion of the SAT or ACT and a high school transcript are prerequisites to an official visit for NCAA Division 1 and 2 programs.
-Usually an official visit consists of an overnight trip to campus where you will have a member of the soccer team as your host student body and the academic environment at the school.
+Usually, an official visit consists of an overnight trip to campus where you will have a member of the soccer team as your host student body and the academic environment at the school.
 In fact, you may meet other recruited athletes who are on their official visits as well.
 An official visit is truly a genuine way to see what it would be like to be a student-athlete in college.